aws-samples/aws-hpc-tutorials/content/01-aws-getting-started/01-requirement_notes.md

 tags = ["tutorial", "Prerequisite", "ec2"]
 +++

-The following prerequisites are required for the HPC workshops:
+The following prerequisites are required for the workshop:

 - A computer with an internet connection running Microsoft Windows, Mac OS X, or Linux.
 - An internet browser such as Chrome, Firefox, Safari, Opera, or Edge.